 Scleral contact lenses help to improve vision in those who suffer blurred vision from keratoconus and other corneal irregularities.

 Glaucoma is a complex disease causing permanent and progressive loss of vision.
 The loss of vision is significant and often results in blind spots and tunnel vision.
 Tunnel vision and blind spots due to glaucoma can often be avoided when early diagnosis occurs and treatment is started.
-Dr. Mike speaks to colleagues and clinical staff regarding glaucoma and has successfully treated thousands of glaucoma patients.
+Dr. Mike and Dr. Josh are recognized experts and speak to colleagues professional regarding glaucoma management.
+We have successfully treated thousands of glaucoma patients.
 We employ the newest diagnostic techniques and treatments for glaucoma.
 Diagnostic testing involving imaging of the optic nerve head with fundus photography and anatomical evaluation of the retinal nerve fiber layer with Spectral Domain Optical Coherence Tomography (SD-OCT).
 Ultrasound pachymetry, assessing corneal thickness and special evaluation of the drainage angle with anterior segment OCT and gonioscopy lenses provides a more complete picture of a patient’s risk for glaucoma.
 Functionally testing for glaucoma includes sophisticated automated visual field perimetry testing with eye tracking.
 Neuro-ophthalmic testing using Visual Evoked Potential (VEP) or Electroretinography (ERG) may be used in the diagnosis and management of glaucoma.
 Glaucoma treatment varies on severity and extent of progression and may include: eye drops, oral medications, or surgical procedures.